edaehn/bitsgalore.github.io/_drafts/2020-06-25-restoring-liesbets-virtual-home.md

 </map>
 ```

 Note that the values of the "coords" attributes are identical to the area definitions in the server-side image map.

-The
+Below is a short video that shows how the restored image map works.
+Ringing the upper doorbell leads to the Dutch version of the site, whereas the lower doorbell opens the English version.

  <video width="100%" height="100%" controls>
   <source src="{{ BASE_PATH }}/images/2020/06/imagemap.mp4" type="video/mp4" alt="Image map video">
   Your browser does not support the video tag.
 </video>

+The site contains 4 more broken server-side image maps, all of which I replaced with client-side image maps in the restored version.

-## Replace links to old website root
+## Replace links to old website domain

+Like all XS4ALL home pages, Liesbet's Virtual Home was originally hosted as a directory under XS4ALL's root domain (<http://www.xs4all.nl/~ziklies/>).
+At some point XS4ALL gave its customers their own sub-domain (in this case the current address at <https://ziklies.home.xs4all.nl/>), and redirected any URLS pointing to the "old" location to this sub-domain.
+Internally, Liesbet's Virtual Home uses a mixture of relative URLs and absolute ones that still use the old location.
+This causes several issues if the site is hosted locally on a web server.
+Although it may be possible to remedy these issues using some clever server configuration, I couldn't quite get this working.
+I ended up writing a [simple Bash script](https://github.com/KBNLresearch/xs4all-resources/blob/master/scripts/rewriteurls.sh) that replaces all references to the "old" location with relative links (which always work, irrespective of the domain).
+This had an unintentional side-effect for the [statistics page](https://ziklies.home.xs4all.nl/statistics.html), so I subsequently undid the change for this single page (which can be done with 1 single Git command).

 ## Interactive bedroom mirror